-If you’re cruising in the Caribbean onboard one of Royal Caribbean’s cruise ships, there’s a good chance you’ll be stopping at the cruise line’s private island in CocoCay, Bahamas.
+If you’re cruising in the Caribbean onboard one of Royal Caribbean’s or select Celebrity ships cruise ships, there is a good chance you will be stopping at the cruise line’s private island in CocoCay, Bahamas.

-You don’t even have to bring your wallet or ID off the ship because everything is tied conveniently to your SeaPass card, including the shops at the market.
+You do not even have to bring your wallet or ID off the ship because everything is tied conveniently to your SeaPass card, including the shops at the market.
 You might, however, want to bring a beach bag to carry around your towel and any other miscellaneous items!

-CocoCay has so much to do that you simply can’t do it all in one port stop.
-It’s best to prioritize all the things you want to do and, most importantly, how much money you want to spend.
+CocoCay has so much to do that you simply cannot do it all in one port stop.
+It is best to prioritize all the things you want to do and, most importantly, how much money you want to spend.

 Here are some of our best tips and tricks to having a fun day at Royal Caribbean’s Perfect Day at CocoCay.

-CocoCay has a lot to see and do, so don’t sleep the day away and waste your time at the island!
-Even for older cruisers, there’s still value in getting off the ship and enjoying what the island has to offer.
+CocoCay has a lot to see and do, so do not sleep the day away and waste your time at the island!
+Even for older cruisers, there is still value in getting off the ship and enjoying what the island has to offer as soon as you can.

 On our first visit to the revamped island, someone gave us the tip the night before to get out there early because it’s a really nice port.
 Depending on how long you are docked, you might only have a few hours ashore if you sleep in too late.

-On my last visit to CocoCay, we didn’t set an alarm and we accidentally slept in until 11:00 AM.
+On my last visit to CocoCay, we did not set an alarm and we accidentally slept in until 11:00 AM.
 We were cursing our inside cabin’s pitch-black darkness!
 We only had 3 hours by the time we got off the ship, which felt a tad rushed.
 Luckily, you can get off the ship and walk 10 minutes to the entrance of CocoCay.
+They have trams available, too.

 Plus, the earlier you get off, the more choices you will have for beach chairs.
 This is important if you want a first or second row spot!